The 7 Causes Of Digestion Problems

 If the stomach is not producing enough stomach acid this can have a flow on effect and cause issues with bile production and pancreatic enzymes.
 This can lead to symptoms such as acid reflux, nausea, heartburn, indigestion, burping, gas and pain.

-The medical treatment for these symptoms is acid lowering drugs like Losec, Pariet, and Somac and while they do treat the symptoms, they do not address the cause of the problem and end up causing a lot of long term health issues, as well as increasing the risk of other gut pathologies.
+The medical treatment for these symptoms is acid lowering drugs like Losec, Pariet, and Somac.
+While they can treat the symptoms, they do not address the cause of the problem and end up causing a lot of long term health issues, as well as increasing the risk of other gut pathologies.

-Low stomach acid is the number one cause of digestive problems in the elderly.
+Low stomach acid is a common cause of digestive problems in the elderly, yet many are given PPI medications to treat the symptoms.

-There should be a lot of bacteria in the large intestine (100 trillion!!!) but very little in the small intestine, SIBO occurs when some of the bacteria from the large intestine moves into the small intestine and then starts to take over.
+There should be a lot of bacteria in the large intestine (trillions!!!) but very little in the small intestine, SIBO occurs when some of the bacteria from the large intestine moves into the small intestine and then starts to take over.

 Hypochlorydia or low stomach acid can be a cause as this leads to carbohydrate malabsorption which is the primary “food” for the bacteria.
 Other causes of SIBO include antibiotics, poor diet, infections, and constipation.